The abandoned palaces of Europe will take your breath away

 Château de Dönhoffstädt, Drogosze, Poland

-A sprawling Baroque-style palace nestled amid parkland in the village of Drogosze in the north of Poland, Château de Dönhoffstädt has been referred to as the East Prussian Versailles for its spectacular façade and expansive grounds.
+A sprawling Baroque-style palace nestled amid parkland in the village of Drogosze, in the north of Poland, Château de Dönhoffstädt has been referred to as the East Prussian Versailles for its spectacular façade and expansive grounds.

-Mariusz Świtulski / Alamy Stock Photo
+Mariusz Świtulski/Alamy Stock Photo

 Château de Dönhoffstädt, Drogosze, Poland

-The new palace, which was constructed between 1710 and 1714, was fashioned as the seat of the Dönhoff dynasty, and was accordingly rechristened Dönhoffstädt.
+The new palace, which was constructed between 1710 and 1714, was fashioned as the seat of the Dönhoff dynasty and was accordingly rechristened Dönhoffstädt.

-Mariusz Świtulski / Alamy Stock Photo
+Mariusz Świtulski/Alamy Stock Photo

 Château de Dönhoffstädt, Drogosze, Poland

-The palace was one of the largest residences in the region, and was rumoured to have hosted an impressive array of guests in its halcyon days, including Napolean Bonaparte and Frederick William IV, King of Prussia.
+The palace was one of the largest residences in the region and was rumoured to have hosted an impressive array of guests in its halcyon days, including Napolean Bonaparte and Frederick William IV, King of Prussia.

 The palace continued to pass through noble hands until the Second World War, at which point its inhabitants fled the property in favour of safer accommodation elsewhere.
-When the war ended, the château was used as offices for the NKVD, or Soviet Secret Police.
+When the war ended, the château was used as offices for the NKVD, the Soviet Secret Police.

-Mariusz Świtulski / Alamy Stock Photo
+Mariusz Świtulski/Alamy Stock Photo

 Château de Dönhoffstädt, Drogosze, Poland